 GPA requirements as set by the University and the department or college of the major are online.
 Undergraduates see Academic Programs, undergraduates.
 Graduates see Academic Programs, graduate school section.

 Consequences of failure to meet this requirement: Students with a cumulative GPA below the standard will be placed on warning.
-Students on warning are required to complete online counseling to receive federal loan and grant disbursements.
 If the cumulative GPA is still below the standard at the end of the next semester of enrollment, the student is denied financial aid until he or she regains the required cumulative minimum GPA.

 Determining SAP status